andrelandgraf/andrelandgraf/contents/articles/2023-11-15_website_reviews_beginners_guide.md

 ## Test on different devices and browsers

 A great way to detect issues is to test the website on different devices and browsers.
 At a minimum, use your mobile phone and your computer.
 You can also use the [Chrome DevTools](https://developer.chrome.com/docs/devtools/) to test on different screen sizes.
 Finally, make sure to test on all three major browsers: Chrome, Firefox, and Safari and their mobile counterparts.
-Switching to landscape mode on your phone is also a great way to detect issues.
+Switching to landscape mode on your phone can also uncover additional layout issues.

 ## Use screen readers and keyboard navigation

 Screen readers are tools that read the content of a website out loud.
 They are used by people with visual impairments.
 Screen reader users may navigate your site using keyboard navigation.
 Keyboard navigation is also used by people with motor impairments or for productivity reasons.
-Testing the website with a screen reader and keyboard navigation is a great way to detect accessibility issues.
+Testing the website with a screen reader and keyboard navigation will help you detect accessibility issues.

 ### Using keyboard navigation